Ay-De/Surface_Duo_2_GCam/README.md

 ## Notes

 If you find better settings for the Surface Duo 2 GCam, please let me know and I will make an update here (just make a pull request).
 More Info can be found in the Telegram Discussion Group.
 [2]

-## Update 16.01.2023

-After playing around with some settings, and with the help of DaleRoss and Даня, i found some good Settings for the AGC GCam AGC_8.4.300.18_V9.2.

-Setup:

-Download the "20230116_mssd2_v1.agc" config, and the noise models "tele_noise_model.c" and "wide_noise_model.c" from the Noise Models folder to your phone.

-Install the AGC GCam AGC_8.4.300.18_V9.2 from above on your MS Surface Duo 2.

-Launch the GCam app.

-Swype down and klick on "More settings".

-Click on "Configs" - "Import" - And select the "20230116_mssd2_v1.agc" file.
-Afterwards, go back to the main screen.

-Swype down again and click on "Load Configs" and select the downloaded "20230116_mssd2_v1.agc" config.

-Next, Swype down again and click on "More settings" and load the following Noise Models:

-Lens Setting - Main (1.0x) - Noise Model - Noise Model - "15.
-IMX563 - S21USnapdragon" should be already selected.

-Lens Setting - Tele (1.9x) - Noise Model - "Import Noise Model" and select "tele_noise_model.c".
-Above under Noise Model should now be the "tele_noise_model.c" selected.

-Lens Setting - Wide (0.6x) - Noise Model - "Import Noise Model" and select "wide_noise_model.c".
-Above under Noise Model should now be the "wide_noise_model.c" selected.

-The setup is basically finished now.
-In the top right corner is a settings menue with quick settings available.
-If you click on this, you will see 9 possible quick settings.
-These settings are saved for each lens.
-So, if you switch between tele and main lens, "config 1" will be different and independed from each other.
-I did change some settings in the menu regarding image post processing.
-The result is a slower HDR+ Enhanced mode but a bit better image quality in my opinion.
-The middle config "Custom" should be activated at all times.
-These are my custom settings for each of the three back lenses.
-"Black&White" is the same config with the Leica Black and White colorprofile to get well, Black and White images.
-This only applies to the main lens.

-Some notes regarding the config:
-The wide lens settings has the name "WorkinProgress" because i haven't been able yet to get rid of the chromatic aberration.
-The wide lens sometimes produces a purple color on the edges, so keep this in mind if you use the wide angle lens.
-It doesn't happen always, but it happens.

-If you find better settings, please open a pull request or open an issue and let me know.
-Thanks.

-I also found some Bugs in AGC 8.4 9.2:
--Photo Sphere is not working.
-The Viewfinder freezes.
--Portrait Mode is also not working, again the Viewfinder freezes.

-AGC is currently working on the 8.6 GCam which fixes these issues, but the custom settings are not entirely ported over yet, so you should have some patience.

 ## Additional Resources